Key Takeaways

 Banger's Sausage House and Beer Garden

 This is the anchor of Rainey Street and probably where you want to start.
 Massive beer garden, 100+ beers on tap, excellent sausages (way better than you'd expect from a bar).
+Get a table in the back, order a round of sausages and beers, and ease into the night.
+The energy here sets the tone for everything after.

 Clive Bar

 The whiskey bar of Rainey Street.
 More intimate, craft cocktails, leather couches.
-Good for a change of pace.
+Hit this when you want a break from the chaos — order some whiskey flights and let the conversation actually happen.

 Container Bar